Our day-hospice is a place where people can come to unwind, socialise, enjoy a meal and get some fresh perspective.

 You don’t have to be an artist

 We all have a creative side, though many of us have not had the time to explore it in our daily lives.
-Often when people are told they have a life limiting illness, they feel motivated to try the things they’d always wanted to do.
-Arts and crafts can be a good way to get this ball rolling.
+Often when people are told they have a life-limiting illness, they feel motivated to try the things they’d always wanted to do.
+Arts and crafts can be a good way to get this ball rolling; to feel useful, to have a purpose and find enjoyment.

 You can make whatever you like.
 No-one will be judging your creations – whatever you make is a worthwhile expression of how you feel.
 Sometimes images, colours and textures can remind us of other places and times, and so can offer fresh insights and perspectives on our emotions, ideas and memories.